testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     ![Screenshot displaying completed code.](media/event-hub-clients-added.png 'Program.cs')

-30. Now, we will add the two additional regions to Cosmos DB.
+29. Now, we will add the two additional regions to Cosmos DB.
 Navigate to the Azure portal and select your Cosmos DB account you created for this lab.

-31. Select **Replicate data globally** underneath Settings in the left-hand menu.
+30. Select **Replicate data globally** underneath Settings in the left-hand menu.

     ![Left-hand menu with the Replicate data globally link highlighted.](media/replicate-data-globally-link.png 'Replicate data globally link')

-32. Within the Replicate data globally blade, select **+ Add region** above the listed regions in the Configure regions section.
+31. Within the Replicate data globally blade, select **+ Add region** above the listed regions in the Configure regions section.

     ![Screenshot with the Add region link highlighted.](media/add-region-link.png 'Add region link')

     > Notice that there are already two regions and they each have both reads and writes enabled.
 This is because you enabled the geo-redundancy and multi-region writes options when you provisioned Cosmos DB.

-33. Select **East Asia** in the dropdown list, then select **OK** to add the region.
+32. Select **East Asia** in the dropdown list, then select **OK** to add the region.

     ![East Asia is selected and highlighted in the location dropdown list.](media/add-region-east-asia.png 'East Asia')

-34. Select **+ Add region** again, this time selecting **UK South** in the dropdown list.
+33. Select **+ Add region** again, this time selecting **UK South** in the dropdown list.
 Select **OK** to add the new region.

     ![UK South is selected and highlighted in the location dropdown list.](media/add-region-uk-south.png 'UK South')

-35. Notice that the two new regions are highlighted on the world map, and each have both reads and writes enabled.
+34. Notice that the two new regions are highlighted on the world map, and each have both reads and writes enabled.
 Congratulations!
 You completed all the steps to write to and read from multiple regions around the world with Cosmos DB!
 Finally, select **Save** to save your changes.

     ![Map showing newly added regions for Cosmos DB.](media/replicate-data-globally-map.png 'Cosmos DB region map')

     > **Note**: You may have to wait several minutes for the change to take effect.
 In the meantime, you can feel free to continue and run the transaction generator.
 Cosmos DB can still ingest data as regions are being added.
 There should be no performance impact during this time or after the provisioning is complete.

-36. Open Visual Studio and debug the TransactionGenerator project.
-Let it run for at least 1 minute, or long enough to send 5,000 messages.
+35. Open Visual Studio and debug the TransactionGenerator project.
+Let it run for at least 2 minutes, or long enough to send 10,000 messages.

     ![The TransactionGenerator console shows event hubs overall running slower than Cosmos DB.](media/console-output-event-hubs-slower.png 'Console output')

     Results will vary depending on machine specifications and network speeds, but overall, it will likely take longer to send the data to the three Event Hub instances than to Cosmos DB.
 You may also notice the Event Hubs pending queue filling up quite a bit more.
 Also notice that you did not have to make any code changes to write to the additional Cosmos DB regions.

-37. Open each of the three Event Hubs namespaces you have created for this lab.
+36. Open each of the three Event Hubs namespaces you have created for this lab.
 You should see an equal number of messages that were sent to each.
 The graph is shown on the bottom of the Overview blade.
 Select the **Messages** metric above the graph to view the number of messages received.
 The screenshot below is of the UK South Event Hub:

     ![The Messages metric is selected for the UK South Event Hubs namespace.](media/uk-south-metrics.png 'Event Hubs Overview blade')

-38. View the data that was saved to Cosmos DB.
+37. View the data that was saved to Cosmos DB.
 Navigate to the Cosmos DB account for this lab in the Azure portal.
 Select **Data Explorer** on the left-hand menu.
 Expand the **Woodgrove** database and **transactions** collection, then select **Documents**.
 Select one of the documents from the list to view it.
 If you selected a more recently added document, notice that it contains a `ttl` value of 5,184,000 seconds, or 60 days.
 Also, there is a `collectionType` value of "Transaction".
 This allows consumers to query documents stored within the collection by the type.
 This is needed because a collection can contain any number of document types within, since it does not enforce any type of schema.

     ![Screenshot shows a document displayed within the Cosmos DB Data Explorer.](media/cosmos-db-document.png 'Cosmos DB Data Exporer')